cresta/allow-cresta-s3-data-transfer/README.md

    1. Make sure you have switched to the same region as the Source S3 Bucket
    1. Fill in all the `required` parameters.
    1. Click **Create stack**.
-1. Take a screenshot of the outputs after template creation is complete, and send to your Cresta Account Manager
+1. Wait for the stack creation to complete, then, in CloudFormation Stack view, click on Outputs tab.
+Take a screenshot of the outputs, and send to your Cresta Account Manager

 ## AWS Resources